cow9000/Grayscale/README.md

 To run the program, you need to download the grayscale.py file located in the Src folder of this project.

-Once you have downloaded the file, place it in any directory you want (Desktop, Documents, etc).
-Once you have done that open up the command line (cmd, powershell, etc) and go to the directory grayscale.py is located.
+Once you have downloaded the file, open up the command line (cmd, powershell, etc) and go to the directory where grayscale.py is located.
 Then run this command to convert the images to grayscale.

 ```
 grayscale.py -d path/to/images
 ```
 This will convert all images in all subdirectories of that path into grayscale and dump them in a folder called "grayScaledImages"
-The file format for these images are "gray0.png","gray1.png", and so on.
+The file format for these images are "gray0.png","gray1.png","gray2.png" and so on.

 ## Authors